-Step 5.2 Inserting an UltraPower, SuperPower or M13 model with classic earmold
+Step 5.2 Inserting the hearing aid with classic earmold

-Before inserting the earmold, check that the earmold tube is slid over the hearing aid hook correctly.
-With your right hand, take your earmold for the right ear (red mark on the hearing aid, see step 5.1) between your thumb and forefinger.
+Before inserting the earmold, check that the earmold tube is slided over the hearing aid hook correctly.
+With your right hand, take your earmold for the right ear (red mark on the hearing aid, see step 5.1) between your thumb and forefinger (Fig. 5b).

-Take the earmold up to your ear.
-Place the canal part of the earmold into your ear canal (see the part circled in green (Fig. 5c)).
-Next place the hearing aid behind your ear (Fig. 5d).
-Then insert the upper part of the earmold into the upper part of the bowl of your ear (Fig. 5e).
+Take the earmold up to your ear (Fig. 5b).
+Place the ear canal part of the earmold into your ear canal (see the part circled in green (Fig. 5b).
+Next place the hearing aid behind your ear (Fig. 5c).
+Then insert the upper part of the earmold into the upper part of the bowl of your ear (Fig. 5d).